MatthewNeie/Personal_Website/README.md

 My website uses animations, transitions, links, and a contact form.

-The sidebar on my website contains useRefs for navigation, and links to my GitHhub, LinkedIn, and Facebook.
+The sidebar on my website contains useRefs for navigation, and links to my GitHub, LinkedIn, and Facebook.

 The contact form sends a message to my email with the information provided.